ndd21/PHYS281/docs/demo-built-in-functions.md

 ## `min`

-The [`min()`](https://docs.python.org/3/library/functions.html#min) function returns the smallest value in a list of values, or the smallest value from a set of @(arguments), e.g.:
+The [`min()`](https://docs.python.org/3/library/functions.html#min) function returns the smallest value in a list of values, or the smallest value from a set of [arguments](glossary.md#argument), e.g.:

 ```python
 print(min([5, 7, 2, 1, 7]))